 The legislation aims to put a stop to this type of activity.
 Those in the regulated sector are required to report any transactions that they have suspicions about.
 Also, it is not simply the more obvious examples of suspicious activities that have to be reported.
 For the majority of those regulated, the government has insisted upon there being no de minimis limits within the legislation.
 This means that very small proceeds of crime have to be reported to the NCA.

 There is also an offence known as ‘tipping off’ under the Act.
-This is what would happen if a person in the regulated sector were to reveal that a suspicious activity report had been made, say for example about a customer, to that customer.
+This is what would happen if a person in the regulated sector were to reveal that a suspicious activity report had been made.
+For example about a customer, to that customer.
 Where this disclosure would be likely to prejudice any investigation by the authorities, an offence may be committed.
 A tipping off offence may also be committed where a person in the regulated sector discloses that an investigation into allegations that a money laundering offence has been committed is being contemplated or carried out, and again, that this disclosure would be likely to prejudice that investigation.
 As you can imagine therefore, if you were to ask an accountant or estate agent whether they had made any reports about you, they would not be able to discuss this with you at all.
-If they did, they could break the law and could face a fine or imprisonment or both.
+If they did, they could break the law and could face a fine or imprisonment or both as a result.

 How we can help

-The legislation brings a number of professions and businesses into the regulated sector.
+In conclusion, the legislation brings a number of professions and businesses into the regulated sector.
 Complying with the requirements of both the Act and the 2007 Regulations requires those affected to introduce a number of procedures to ensure that they meet their legal responsibilities.
-If you would like to discuss how the legislation could affect you and your organisation please do contact us.
+Furthermore, if you would like to discuss how the legislation could affect you and your organisation please do contact us.